Skip to content

 HCDE Directed Research Group »

-Students in the Tactile Graphics Directed Research Group (Spring 2023) work on teams to develop workflows for tactile graphics.
+Students in the Tactile Graphics Directed Research Group work in teams to develop workflows for tactile graphics.
 In this showcase, view demos of hardware and software solutions for low-cost Blind and Low Vision making and tactile biomechanics diagrams.

 Prerequisite: Permission of instructor